 Don’t sleep on the Cougs though, UCLA dudes.
 Where it will be an advantage is in the stands.
 For everybody that is coming to the game from Pasadena to watch at new and improved Martin Stadium, don’t forget to bring your one and only UCLA coat, cause if not you’ll have to drop buy the Crimson & Gray and wear some Coug gear to the game.
 While that’s all fine and dandy, we don’t want you to misrepresent Coug Nation by crying in the wrong gear after you get upset!

-Tags: Featured Football Popular Ucla Bruins Washington State Cougars
+Tags: Football Ucla Bruins Washington State Cougars